-Memorial Day is May 27th and is a great opportunity for Americans to celebrate the men and women who gave their lives to help preserve the freedoms we enjoy as a country!
+Memorial Day is observed the last Monday in Mayth and is a great opportunity for Americans to celebrate the men and women who gave their lives to help preserve the freedoms we enjoy as a country!

 The Bureau of Labor Statistics reports that small private employers provide an average of 7.6 paid holidays per year.
 A more recent study by Bloomberg BNA reports that 96% of employers offer a paid leave day for the Memorial Day holiday.
 In fact, Memorial Day is the third most popular paid leave holiday in the United States and tied with Independence Day and Labor Day.
 Why do so many employers include this holiday in the paid leave schedule?
 Sometimes associated with the unofficial start of summer, I like to think it’s because we recognize the profound contribution and sacrifice of those who died in service to our country.
 As we honor these men and women this year, I’d like to share a few interesting things you may not know about Memorial Day.